-Dreamers Protest Pelosi Over Trump Deal: 'We Are Not Your Bargaining Chip'
+Immigration Activists Protest Pelosi Over Trump Deal: 'We Are Not Your Bargaining Chip'

 Trump and House Speaker Paul Ryan (R-Wis.) both disputed that any deal had been agreed to.
 They said they would not help Dreamers without the guarantee of certain other measures, potentially including ones that would slash legal immigration and ramp up deportation efforts.

-The undocumented immigrant activists at Pelosi’s speech said that Democrats carried considerable blame for the infrastructure that would allow mass deportations.
+Some of the activists at Pelosi’s speech were from the group California Immigrant Youth Justice Alliance.
+They said Democrats carried considerable blame for the infrastructure that would allow mass deportations.
 Former President Barack Obama hit record deportation numbers during his first term, although removal rates fell later in his presidency.

 “Where was your resistance then?” the protesters said to Pelosi.
 They also called her a “liar.”

-Note: This article has been updated with more details about who participated in the protests.